telerik/kendo-react-layout/docs/tabstrip/index.md

 **Disabling**

-The TabStrip provides the option for specific tabs to be inactive so that the user is not able to select them.
+The Tabstrip provides the option for specific tabs to be inactive so that the user is not able to select them.
 Disable tabs by adding the [`disabled`]({% slug api_tabstrip_kendouiforreact %}#disabled) attribute to the configuration.

 ```html-preview
     <div id="app"></div>